How to find the best broadband deals

 You can also compare broadband deals based on the cost of a full year of service.
 This can offer a more accurate idea of the price differences.

 Our ‘Bottom Line’ let’s you know exactly how much you’ll pay, and for how long, so you can choose a broadband deal with confidence.

 But cost isn’t all there is to a broadband service…

 Let’s talk hardware – what about the wifi?

-We know you need the full picture before choosing a broadband provider, so we include detailed information on the wifi router that comes with each deal.
-The router can make a big difference to the broadband speed you can achieve, so it’s worth looking into.
+We know you need the full picture before choosing a broadband provider, so we include detailed information on wifi routers with each deal.
+The router can make a big difference to the broadband speed you get, so it’s worth looking into.